JohnnyHendriks/TestAdapter_Catch2/Docs/Settings.md

 ## DiscoverCommandLine

-Default: "--verbosity high --list-tests *"
+Default: "--verbosity high --list-tests --reporter xml *"

 With the `<DiscoverCommandLine>` option you set the commandline arguments to call a Catch2 executable with in order to discover the tests that are contained within the executable.
 You have the choice of the test discovery options that come out of the Catch2 box (`-l`, `--list-tests`, `--list-test-names-only`) or you can provide a custom one.
 The only requirement for the custom discoverer is that it generates Xml output according to the Catch2 xml reporter scheme.
 For the build in discovery options you can add filters to select only a subset of tests.
 For a custom discovery option, it is up to you if you want to support test filtering on this level.
 For a detailed description about the discovery process see the [discovery documentation page](Discovery.md) where you can also find a custom discovery example.

+When you use Catch2 v3, you can set the reporter to xml for improved discovery.
+For previous version of Catch2 the setting had no effect on the discovery output.

-> Default value changed in v1.5.0
+> Default value changed in v1.5.0, and v1.8.0

 ## DiscoverTimeout